Tag: long copy

 What is long copy?

-Long copy is… well, long copy!
-A direct mail letter more than one A4 side.
-Or a web page containing thousands and thousands of words.
+Long copy is… well, long.
+Say, a direct mail letter more than one A4 side long or a web page containing thousands and thousands of words.

 For decades everyone believed long copy worked best.
-And back in the olden days it did.
+And back in the olden days it often did.
 But times have changed.
-The internet has shortened attention spans and people are no longer willing to wade through endless pages of guff.
+The internet has shortened attention spans and most people aren’t interested in wading through endless pages of guff.

 Look online and you’ll see plenty of websites still using long copy.
-A lot of them fall into the get rich quick category and I’d be willing to bet people rarely pull the response they’ve been led to expect.
+A lot of them fall into the get rich quick category and I’d be willing to bet the owners of the websites rarely if ever enjoy the response they’ve been led to expect.

 If you persist with rambling copy you’ll get some response – chuck enough mud at a wall some of it will stick.
 But you’ll be limiting your market to the handful of people who can be bothered to get to the bottom of your long-winded offer.
 The same goes for direct marketing offline.
 You need to be succinct, quick off the mark and clear as a bell when creating direct mail too.

 Direct marketing is all about testing.
 If you want to see for yourself which works best test long copy against short copy, head-to-head, to a big, statistically relevant database and see what happens.

 Formatting long copy so people can read it easily

 If you’re hell bent on using long copy – online or offline – make the best of a bad job by formatting it so people can read it easily.
 Why?
 Because people find it hard to read onscreen, they tend to scan.
 They’ll ignore dense chunks of copy and you’ll risk not getting your main messages across.
 Unsatisfied, your visitors will soon leave.